 The stars and the tiara

-- I also made the stars and the tiara ahead of time.
+- I also made the stars and the tiara for the 21st birthday cake ahead of time.
 This was so that they could have enough time to dry and set hard.
 For the stars, I used 2 different sized cutters.
 I cut them in pink and black (that has been mixed with CMC).
 I attached one wire into each star and let them set completely, lying flat.

 - As for the tiara, I used my extruder tool to pipe out a long thin roll of fondant.
 I used a template for the tiara, drew it on a piece of paper, and glued the paper template to the sides of a 5-inch round cake dummy.
 And then, I guided the piped strip to follow the design on my template.
 I used fondant glue to attach all the pieces of the tiara together.

 - Once done, I left the tiara to set completely (I left mine overnight).
 And then I slowly removed it from the template, placed it on a cake board before painting it with gold edible paint (gold dust mixed with lemon extract).

 The number 21 on the pink 21st birthday cake

 The gold key

 I made the gold key for the 21st birthday cake in the same way as the tiara.